Is there anything worse in a virtual meeting or call than the deafening silence that descends after you ask a question?

 It’s even more important that you look at the camera when asking a question when you have a group of people in your virtual meeting.
 Without this visual cue, it’s easy for everyone in the meeting to defer responsibility for answering.
 After all, you’re not looking at them!

-If you are ready to tap into the power of building personal virtual relationships through the screen, I’ve laid the path out for you in my new book, Look Me In the Eye: Using Video to Build Relationships with Customers, Partners and Teams.
+If you are ready to tap into the power of building personal virtual relationships through the screen, I’ve laid the path out for you in my new book that won the Gold Medal Top Sales Book of 2021, Look Me In the Eye: Using Video to Build Relationships with Customers, Partners and Teams.
 In it you’ll find all the steps and tactics you need to engage your audience.

 Get your copy today on Amazon!